-- An overview of the science behind why outdoor learning works – providing the justification you need to evidence the benefits of outdoor learning
+- An overview of the science that proves why outdoor learning works

 - An understanding of the effects the outdoors has on our physical and emotional health and well-being – for both children and adults

-- An understanding of how to use the outdoors to engage with children and young people to build resilience and enhance and reinforce learning
+- Ideas for how to use the outdoors to engage with children and young people to build resilience and reinforce learning

-- Practical tools and activities that you can utilise to provide outdoor learning opportunities for your pupils
+- Practical tools and activities to take learning outdoors

-- A workshop booklet so that you can take notes and help make outdoor learning a whole school activity
+- A workshop booklet to share with colleagues and so that you can make outdoor learning a whole school activity

-- Who it’s for: teachers, teaching assistants and anyone working with children
+- Who it’s for: teachers and teaching assistants

 - Where: Near Laleston, Bridgend